webchick/webchick.tech/cltkm5h1q00000al87qrs9w3z.md

 # **Every time you say "Yes" to something, you are implicitly saying "No" to a bunch of other things.**

+If you take nothing else from this entire series, here is one thing I would like you to remember:

+**✨ Your wonderful, genuinely helpful self is an INVALUABLE TREASURE that MUST be protected at all costs!
+That means you MUST learn how to say NO, and possibly do it a lot. ✨**

-So how do you choose?
+So how do you choose what to say "yes" to?
 Well, here are some less-good ways (which often tend to be how we prioritize in DevRel 😬):

 * Who is yelling the loudest?